dotnet/interactive/src/dotnet-interactive-vscode-insiders/README.md

 ## Telemetry

-The Microsoft Polyglot extension for VS Code uses the `dotnet-interactive` tool which collects usage and sends telemetry to Microsoft to help us improve our products and services.
+The Microsoft Polyglot Notebooks extension for VS Code uses the `dotnet-interactive` tool which collects usage and sends telemetry to Microsoft to help us improve our products and services.
 Read our [privacy statement](https://privacy.microsoft.com/privacystatement) to learn more.
 See [here](https://github.com/dotnet/interactive/tree/main/docs#telemetry) to learn more about telemetry in .NET Interactive.

 ## License